zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/asp-net-mvc-4.md

 ---
-nav_title: ASP.NET MVC 4
+title: ASP.NET MVC 4
-title: Using Kendo UI with ASP.NET MVC 4
+page_title: Using Kendo UI with ASP.NET MVC 4
 description: How to use Telerik UI for ASP.NET MVC in ASP.NET MVC 4 applications
 ---